ErickOlibo/FawGen/FawGen/Supporting Files/TO DO List/README.md

 #  TO DO LIST for Version 1.0

 == DATE: 27th June 2019
+-
-- Implement the cell domain and social queries
+- Implement the cell domain and social queries --> DONE
+- Get new batch of files from Freepik ( from letter L) --> DONE

+== DATE: 28th June 2019
+-
+- Clean and Document CellSocialView & CellDomainView
+- Change the left navigation Bar from the logo to the checker tool
+- Create a new icon for the filter to reflect the shape of the steppers
+- Create the CheckerViewController and present it as SPStork

+## LIST of Tasks To Do
 - Create the logos from the files from Freepik
-- Get new batch of files from Freepik ( from letter L)